ttdung11t2/react-native-password-strength-checker/README.md

 ## License

 react-native-password-strength-checker is released under the MIT license.
 See [LICENSE](LICENSE) for details.
+Any question or support will welcome.